 The Santa Fe Prison was known as "the Old Main", today the building is abandoned and used for movie sets and SWAT training.
 Prior to the 1980 riot, the facility was overcrowded and understaffed.
 On the night of the riot, 11 or 16 guards, the number is disputed were inside the prison watching over a 1000 plus inmates.
 How many guards were outside of the Old Main manning the perimeter guard towers is also disputed.
 At times it is claimed 6 people were on duty in the towers.
 This low amount of guards was not uncommon, for years the prison was run by a skeleton crew.

 To keep the inmates under control, brutality amongst the felons was encouraged by the corrections authorities.
 Some guards known as "BULLS" used their power the wrong way and made things worse amongst the prison population by way of the "SNITCH" system and beatings.

 Also violent inmates who had no qualms about spilling blood were released into the general prison populations, this is before the days of prisoner classifications 1-6 levels.
 The predator prisoners which were late identified by correction psiecialsts as "THE NEW BREED" were rarely checked by the authorities.

 As long as the violence stayed inside the prison itself, the dog eat dog environment was not altered.
-Some guardsmen did try to change the "Lord of the Flies" world that was found in the prison, but their endeavors were not matched by the civilian authorities and previous prison chiefs, who pretty much looked the other way when it came to the violence inside the "The Old Main".
+Some guardsmen did try to change the "Lord of the Flies" world that was found in the prison, but their endeavors were not matched by the civilian authorities and PRISON WARDEN RODRIGUEZ and his 2nd in command, DEPUTY WARDEN ROBERT MONTOYA who pretty much looked the other way when it came to the violence inside the "The Old Main".